elastic/eui/README.md

-🚨 **WARNING** While open source, the intended consumers of this repository are Elastic products.
-Read the [FAQ][faq] for details.

 # Elastic UI Framework

 > The Elastic UI Framework is a collection of React UI components for quickly building user interfaces
 > at Elastic.
 Not using React?
 No problem!
 You can still use the CSS behind each component.

 You should check out our [living style guide][docs], which contains many examples on how components in the EUI framework look and feel, and how to use them in your products.
+We also have a [FAQ][faq] that covers common usage questions.

 ## Installation